,

 At this time, children do not have the self-regulatory skills to control their emotions and may act out in frustration when they confront challenges or fail at their goals.
 As with the development of other social-emotional skills, being responsive to a child in distress and supporting his needs in a timely manner is very important in the development of early skills in attention and persistence.
 Caregivers should encourage children to keep trying and help them problem-solve.

-Children demonstrate attention and persistence by maintaining attention on people, things and projects and by persisting in understanding and mastering activities.
+Children demonstrate attention and persistence by maintaining attention on people, things and projects.
+It is also demonstrated when they persist in understanding and mastering activities.
 These skills will look different at each phase of the developmental process:

 Infants focus for a short period of time on a person, sound or light and begin shifting attention from one person or thing to another.